-Access to the file could arise both at the national level (e.g. in cases where the licensing application is rejected by the NCA) and at ECB level (e.g. in cases where the licensing application is rejected by the ECB or where conditions or obligations are proposed).
-This right of access is an essential component of the right to defence, the right to good administration and the right to be heard.
+The access to file could arise both at a national level (in cases where the licensing application will be rejected by the NCA) and at the ECB level (in cases where the licensing application will be rejected or where conditions/obligations on the authorisation are being proposed).
+This right of access is an essential component of the right to defence, right to good administration and the right to be heard.